 Around 53.6% of university graduates below 25 are unemployed or underemployed.
 Kids leaving high school must choose the right course of study in college or risk becoming unemployable or underemployed.
 Besides these degrees with doubtful viability may leave them with a lifetime of debts to repay.
-This makes it necessary to avoid pursuing some college degrees.
+This makes it necessary to avoid pursuing some university degrees.

 You would not want to spend over $100,000 and 4 years without a commensurate return on investment.
 From the unremarkable to the downright ridiculous the list below is a compilation of degrees with historically low employment and salary rates, and in most cases studying them won’t give you an edge over someone in the same field who didn’t go to college.